 For Authors & Presenters

 The paper submission portal is now open.
-The submission deadline is Friday, February 15, 2019
+The submission deadline has been EXTENDED to Friday, February 22, 2019.

 To submit a paper, click the green button to the right.